Training and fine-tuning

 }

-• Quality filtering: Filters out conversations with errors, timeouts, or low token counts
+• Quality filtering: drops conversations with errors, timeouts, or low token counts

-• Length normalization: Trims overly long responses, pads short ones
+• Length normalisation: trims overly long responses, pads short ones

 # Archive corpus to S3 or local filesystem